gs-115/Switch2_ProController_to_XboxDSU/README.md

 Type `swap` to exchange the A/B and X/Y buttons

-Most Nintendo emulators should recognize the Xbox interface and DSU server ("Cemuhook"), you only need to configure the inputs for rumble and gyro to work properly
+Most Nintendo emulators should recognize the Xbox interface and DSU server ("Cemuhook").
+You only need to configure the inputs for rumble and gyro to work properly

 # Resources used to create this script
 Wireshark dissectors by german77, [JoyconDriver](https://github.com/german77/JoyconDriver)